-7.4 (1) (a) A request by a person referred to in section 144(1) of the Customs Duty Act for the customs authority to determine the currency conversion rate in respect of payments in connection with goods cleared for home use or a customs procedure or any other amount to be taken into account in determining the customs value of those goods, which is expressed in a foreign currency for which the conversion rates was not published in terms of section 142, must be submitted to the customs authority in accordance with this rule.
+7.4 (1) A request by a person referred to in section 144(1) of the Customs Duty Act for the customs authority to determine the currency conversion rate in respect of payments in connection with goods cleared for home use or a customs procedure or any other amount to be taken into account in determining the customs value of those goods, which is expressed in a foreign currency for which the conversion rates were not published in terms of section 142, must be submitted to the customs authority in accordance with this rule.

-(2) A request referred to in subrule (1) must be submitted to the customs authority -
+(2) A request referred to in subrule (1) must be submitted to the customs authority-

-- (a) electronically through e-mail; or - (b) by any of the methods contemplated in section 912(2)(a) to (c) of the Control Act. - (3) A request submitted in terms of subrule (2) must - - (a) be on Form ... as published as a rule on the SARS website; and - (b) be submitted by making use of the following details: - (i) If sent through e-mail, the e-mail must be directed to the Office of the Commissioner at the e-mail address indicated on the SARS website for receipt of such requests; - (ii) if delivered by hand, the request must be delivered to the Office of the Commissioner at 229 Bronkhorst Street, Le Hae La SARS Block A, Nieuw Muckleneuk, Pretoria; - (iii) if sent by post, the request must be sent by registered post to the Office of the Commissioner of SARS Private Bag X923, Pretoria, 0001; and - (iv) if telefaxed, the fax must be directed to the Office of the Commissioner and sent to the fax number indicated on the SARS website for receipt of such requests. - (4) A request referred to in subrule (1) must reflect - - (a) the date of the request;
+- (a) electronically through e-mail; or - (b) by any of the methods contemplated in section 912(2)(a) or (c) of the Control Act. - (3) A request submitted in terms of subrule (2) must- - (a) be on Form ... as published as a rule on the SARS website; and - (b) be submitted by making use of the following details: - If sent through e-mail, the e-mail must be directed to the Office of the Commissioner at the e-mail address indicated on the SARS website for receipt of such requests; - (ii) if delivered by hand, the request must be delivered to the Office of the Commissioner at 229 Bronkhorst Street, Le Hae La SARS Block A, Nieuw Muckleneuk, Pretoria; and - (iii) if telefaxed, the fax must be directed to the Office of the Commissioner and sent to the fax number indicated on the SARS website for receipt of such requests. - (4) A request referred to in subrule (1) must reflect- - (a) the date of the request; - (b) the name and customs code of the person submitting the request;

-- (b) the name and customs code of the person submitting the request; - (c) if the request is submitted by a customs broker, registered agent or an ordinary representative on behalf of the person requesting, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;33 and - (d) the foreign currency in which the payment or other amount to be taken into account in determining the value of the goods is expressed.
+- (c) if the request is submitted by a customs broker, registered agent or an ordinary representative on behalf of the person requesting, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules; - (d) the foreign currency in which the payment or other amount to be taken into account in determining the value of the goods is expressed; and - (e) the average selling rates in respect of imports or buying rates in respect of exports for the currency referred to in paragraph (d) on the day before the date of clearance in accordance with the records of two major banks operating in the Republic.